 Clause 55.04 Clause 55.04-3 Daylight to existing windows objective Standard B19 Buildings opposite an existing habitable room window should provide for a light court to the existing window that has a minimum area of 3 square metres and minimum dimension of 1 metre clear to the sky.
 The calculation of the area may include land on the abutting lot.
 Standard met The existing dwelling to the north-west at 4/13 Blaby Street has south-east facing habitable room windows which are setback 1.5m from the shared boundary with the subject site and would have at least 1m clear to the sky.
-The existing dwelling to the north-east at 14 Callaghan Street has south-west facing habitable room windows which are setback at least 1.22m from the shared boundary with the subject site and would have at least 1 m clear to the sky.
+The existing dwelling to the north-east at 14 Callaghan Street has south-west facing habitable room windows which are setback at least 1.22m from the shared boundary with the subject site and would have at least 1m clear to the sky.
 Walls or carports more than 3 metres in height opposite an existing habitable room window should be set back from the window at least 50 per cent of the height of the new wall if the wall is within a 55 degree arc from the centre of the existing window.
-Diagram B2 Daylight to existing window.
-Existing happens of the wall is within a 55 degree arc from the centre of the wall is within a 55 degree arc from the wall if the wall is within a 55 degree arc from the wall is within a 55 degree arc from the wall in the wall is within a 55 degree arc from the wall is within a 55 degree arc from the wall is within a 55 degree arc from the wall is within a 55 degree arc from the wall is within a 55 degree arc from the wall is within a 55 degree arc from the floor level of the room containing the window.
+Diagram Bz Daylight to existing window.
+Diagram Bz Daylight to existing window.
+Existing from the existing window.
+Diagram Bz Daylight to existing window.
+Existing from the existing window.
+Existing from the existing window.
+Existing from the existing window is above ground floor level, the wall height is measured from the floor level of the room containing the window.
 V Standard met The existing dwelling to the north-west at 4/13 Blaby Street has south-east facing habitable room windows which are setback 1.5m from the shared boundary with the subject site.
 The west facing 3.1m high ground floor wall of Dwelling 3 would be setback 1.5m from the shared boundary.
 The combined distance of 3m is greater than 50% of the wall (1.55m).
 The existing dwelling to the north-east at 14 Callaghan Street has south-west facing habitable room windows which are setback at least 1.22m from the shared boundary with the subject site.
-The north facing 3m high walls of Dwellings 1 and 2 would be setback 5.84m from the boundary.
+The north facing 3m high walls of Dwellings 1 and 2 would be setback 5.44m from the boundary.
 The combined distance of 7.06m is greater than 50% of the wall (1.5m).
-Clause 55.04 Standard B20 Clause 55.04-4 North-facing windows objective Standard B20 If a north-facing habitable room window of an existing dwelling is within 3 metres of a boundary on an abuting late in a building should be setback from the boundary 1 metre plus 0.6 metres for ever metre of ✓ Standard met height over 3.6 metres up to 6.9 metres, plus 1 metre for every metre of height over 6.9 metres, for a distance of 3 metres from the edge of each side of the window.
-There are no north facing habitable room windows which would be affected by the proposed development.
+Clause 55.04 Clause 55.04-4 North-facing windows objective Standard B20 If a north-facing habitable room window of an existing dwelling is within 3 metres of a boundary on an abutting lot, a building should be setback from the boundary 1 metre, plus 0.6 metres for ever metre of height over 3.6 metres up to 6.9 metres, plus 1 metre for every metre of height over 6.9 metres, for a distance of 3 metres from the edge of each side of the window.
+Standard met There are no north facing habitable room windows which would be affected by the proposed development.